ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

 ---
 hierarchy: Family (LPCTarget) -> MCU (LPC11U24_301) -> ???
 hierarchy errors:
-- no boards found in heirarchy target errors:
+- no boards found in hierarchy target errors:
   LPC11U24_301:
   - release_versions not found, and is required